 We report our financial results in accordance with generally accepted accounting principles in the United States ("GAAP").
 However, management believes that certain non-GAAP financial measures provide users of our financial information with additional useful information in evaluating our performance.
 We believe that adjusted EBITDA is frequently used by investors and securities analysts in their evaluations of companies, and that this supplemental measure facilitates comparisons between companies.
-This non-GAAP financial measures used by other companies.
+This non-GAAP financial measure may be different than similarly titled measures used by other companies.